 Generally it is legal to use another person’s picture provided you give them credit and use of their work has not been specifically prohibited.
 If you take a picture of the ceiling of The Sistine Chapel the image is your copyright, not the Vatican City’s, not the Pope’s, and not Michelangelo’s (as he has been dead longer than 70 years – the longest amount of time before copyright expires), but yours because you pressed the button to move the camera’s shutter and take the picture.
 The same is true if you take a picture in a pop concert or at the Super-bowl (which is why promoters hate phones with cameras on them).

 In addition to pictures you have taken yourself, there is software freely available that can turn pictures into cartoons, alter images, add quotes or text to pictures, merge pictures together into a collage etc. so there is no reason to be afraid of using images to enhance your work.
 There are also plenty of public domain or royalty-free images that are available.
-Several years ago I purchased several CD collections which include royalty free pictures, drawings and cartoons that I use to enhance many of my own articles, such as “Look” used here, which was purchased from IMSI under a license that allows me royalty free usage.
+Several years ago I purchased several CD collections which include royalty free pictures, drawings and cartoons.
+I use these to enhance many of my own articles.
+Items, such as “Look” used here, was purchased from IMSI under a license that allows me royalty free usage.

-Microsoft Word and PowerPoint can be another great source of creating a visual images, especially those created using shapes or lists and are tools most people have access to without spending a large amount on photo enhancement software.
+Microsoft Word and PowerPoint can be another great source of creating a visual images.
+This is true for those created using shapes or lists.
+Most people have access to these tools, without spending a large amount on photo enhancement software.

 Respect the Creator’s Rights

 You should respect copyright when using pictures, that said there are plenty of pictures that can be freely used: